donejs/donejs/docs/guides/place-my-order.md

 `can-import` loads the template's dependencies:
  1. The `place-my-order-assets` package, which loads the LESS styles for the application
  1. `place-my-order/app`, which is the main application file

-The [asset](http://canjs.github.io/can-ssr/doc/can-ssr.helpers.asset.html) helper loads assets like CSS, cached data, and scripts, regardless of the current environment (development or production).

 The main application file at `src/app.js` looks like this: